marmelab/checkoid/Readme.md

 ```

 #### beforeHook
 Takes a function that will be applyed to the tested value before the validation function.
-This allows to sanitize the value for example.
+This allows to sanitize the value.
 This function returns a new validator.

 ```js